 We look forward to working with you again as we follow the next important steps in the TYNDP process.

-The draft joint TYNDP 2022 scenario report comes with enlarged data sets available through a dedicated data visualisation platform.
+The updated joint TYNDP 2022 Scenario Report comes with enlarged data sets available through a dedicated data visualisation platform.
 These scenario data sets can be used by stakeholders to do their own studies on possible energy futures.
 ENTSOG and ENTSO-E have also provided full transparency on how scenarios are built and how each factor influencing the development of gas and electricity infrastructure is considered.

 ENTSOG and ENTSO-E will continue striving to improve their scenario report, engaging as early as possible with stakeholders, increasing transparency and usability.
 Both associations hope this report will give readers a qualitative insight into the impact of the energy transition on Europe’s future gas and electricity networks.